Tuition and Financial Aid

 Financial Aid

 A Mid-Pacific education is within reach.
-In 2022-2023, Mid-Pacific awarded $5M in financial aid assistance to Mid-Pacific families.
-26% of the entire student body receives need-based financial aid with each family receiving $11,400 on average.
+In 2025-2026, Mid-Pacific awarded over $6.5M in financial aid assistance to Mid-Pacific families.
+32% of the entire student body receives need-based financial aid with each family receiving $14,600 on average.
+Financial aid is available to students in Kindergarten through grade 12.

 average award